CascadeSTEAM/cascadesteam.github.io/get-involved.md

 ### Program
 Join the Program Committee to help support and evolve Cascade STEAM Programs and Events to serve the interests of the community.

+## Feedback
+Have input or ideas to share?
+We appreciate your feedback and welcome your input via our [Cascade STEAM Community Survey](http://community-survey.cascadesteam.org).

 ## Contact Us
 Interested to get involved?
 Volunteer?
 Collaborate?
 We would love to hear from you!
-Please contact [Michael Gan](https://www.linkedin.com/in/michaelbgan), Cascade STEAM President, for any inquiries at [michael.gan@cascadesteam.org](mailto:michael.gan@cascadesteam.org), [360-499-2099](tel:3604992099), or **@Michael Gan** via the [Cascade STEAM Community Hub](http://discord.cascadesteam.org).
+Please contact [Michael Gan](https://www.linkedin.com/in/michaelbgan), Cascade STEAM President, for any inquiries at [michael.gan@cascadesteam.org](mailto:michael.gan@cascadesteam.org), [360-499-2099](tel:3604992099), or **@Michael Gan** via the [Cascade STEAM Community Hub](http://hub.cascadesteam.org).